WebDevStudios/custom-post-type-ui/README.md

 * Added: Minified copies of our JavaScript and CSS.
 Define SCRIPT_DEBUG to true to use non-minified versions.
 * Fixed: Need to visit permalinks page to flush rewrite rules after creating new post type or taxonomy.
 * Added: Fill in singular and plural label fields if none provided.
 WordPress does not auto-fill these.
+* Added: Title, Editor, and Featured Image now checked by default for new post types.

 **1.2.3**